Marvel Cinematic Universe Continuity Analysis V3

 - Infinity War must be watched after every movie released prior to it.
 It picks up directly from the ending of Thor: Ragnarok; it features the Guardians of the Galaxy including Mantis, who was introduced in Volume 2; it references Tony and Pepper's engagement which took place in Spider-Man: Homecoming; and it references Wakanda opening their borders in Black Panther.

 - The end credits scene of Ant-Man and the Wasp shows how the ending of Infinity War affected the characters from Ant-Man and the Wasp.

-- The mid-credits scene of Captain Marvel takes place after Infinity War and during Endgame.
+- The mid-credits scene of Captain Marvel shows the direct result of Infinity War.

 - Endgame follows from the mid-credits scenes of Captain Marvel and Ant-Man and the Wasp.

 - The plot of Spider-Man: Far From Home is driven by Tony's death in Endgame.